German General Staff: Bundeswehr

 On May 15, 1957, the first chief of staff of the Bundeswehr, General Heusinger, spoke at the opening of the new Army Academy (Heeresakademie), pointing out that General Staff officers are "the defenders and guardians of the values of German military tradition", extending back 147 years.
-German students are admitted to the Army Academy after studying at a Federal Armed Forces University (Universität der Bundeswehr) in Hamburg or Munich, followed by several years of line duty.
+German students are admitted to the Army Academy after studying at a Federal Armed Forces University (Universität der Bundeswehr) in Munich or Hamburg, followed by several years of line duty.
 Officers from other NATO countries are their classmates.
 The academy also teaches a 10-month Army General Staff Officer Course for officers from non-NATO countries.

 In the Bundeswehr there are General Staff officers, but no General Staff officer branch or corps.
 The chief of staff of the Federal Armed Forces is the supreme military representative of the Bundeswehr and the principal military adviser to the Government.
 In the event of war the Federal Republic of Germany is the only NATO country which immediately relinquishes operational command over all combat units of her armed forces to NATO commanders.
 Hence the Bundeswehr does no operational defense planning, which was the classic task of former German General Staffs.
 Therefore, the role of the General Staff officer is as the adviser to an operational commander, "his main task is to advise his commander in all matters, and he is entitled to the commander's attention".

 Most General Staff officers are graduates of the Federal Armed Forces Command and General Staff Academy (Führungsakademie) in Hamburg.
 General Staff officers are rotated through line commands to keep them familiar with everyday unit problems.
 General Staff officers are identified by crimson facings on their uniforms and by inserting "i.
 G." (im Generalstabsdienst) after their rank.
 Less than four per cent of officers are members of the General Staff.
 There are five General Staff officers in each Bundeswehr division.
 At the headquarters of Allied Forces Central Europe in Brunssum Netherlands there are roughly one hundred German officers, but only seventeen are General Staff officers.

 The Bundeswehr retains the German army's tradition of mission-oriented command and control (Auftragstaktik).
 Moreover, "lower-rank officers are frequently superiors of higher-rank officers".